danielgroves/danielgroves.net/src/adventures-photography/_posts/2019-04-09-eurovelo-croatia.md

     {% img src: 20160615-DSCF7564, alt: Max searching for the puncture. %}
   </div>

-  {% figcaption %}Photoseries of Max during his repair, featuring a kitten of unknown origin that sought nothing but attention and someone to play with.{% endfigcaption %}
+  {% figcaption %}Views from the front of the campsite in Molunat, Croatia.{% endfigcaption %}
 {% endfigure %}

 Out of [our small gathering of travellers](https://danielgroves.net/adventures-photography/2017/11/eurovelo-montenegro "Eurovelo Montenegro") Max and I were still the first two up.
 We ended up acting as the kettle for everybody, making a swift round of drinks before starting to pack down while they cooled.
 Watching the others I started to realise how well practiced we’d both become at setting up and breaking down our campsite after 10 days on the road.